-- To support the development of the whole child as an individual by promoting security, confidence and independence; - To raise awareness of all staff and governors as to their responsibilities in identifying and reporting possible cases of abuse as set out in Keeping Children Safe in Education 2018; - To ensure that staff concerned with particular children and young people in need are aware of their role and responsibility in safeguarding these pupils as set out in Keeping Children Safe in Education 2018; - To use a clear system of monitoring children and young people who are known to be or considered to be at risk of harm; - To ensure that there is good, appropriate and effective communication between all members of staff; - To develop and promote effective working relationships with other agencies, especially Social Care, Health and Avon and Somerset Police; - To ensure all adults working within the school with access to children and young people undergo all relevant checks e.g. enhanced DBS check as set out in Keeping Children Safe in Education 2018; and - To ensure all staff are clear about the 'Paramountcy Principle'; that the welfare of the child is the paramount consideration.
+- To ensure all staff are clear about the 'Paramountcy Principle'; that the welfare of the child is the paramount consideration. - To support the development of the whole child as an individual by promoting security, confidence and independence; - To raise awareness of all staff and governors as to their responsibilities in identifying and reporting possible cases of abuse as set out in Keeping Children Safe in Education 2019; - To ensure that staff concerned with particular children and young people in need are aware of their role and responsibility in safeguarding these pupils as set out in Keeping Children Safe in Education 2019; - To use a clear system of monitoring children and young people who are known to be or considered to be at risk of harm; - To ensure that there is good, appropriate and effective communication between all members of staff; - To develop and promote effective working relationships with other agencies, especially the three safeguarding partners South Gloucestershire Council, Bristol, North Somerset and South Gloucestershire (BNSSG) Clinical Commissioning Group and the Avon and Somerset Constabulary; - To ensure all adults working within the school with access to children and young people undergo all relevant checks e.g. enhanced DBS check as set out in Keeping Children Safe in Education 2019; and